While there are many risks of being a freelancer, it cannot be denied that there are plenty of benefits, too.

 But the IRS won’t allow claiming deductible on lavish and extravagant meals.
 There’s no definite dollar amount for a lavish or extravagant meal, so it can really be tricky for most business owners to determine which meals to expense.

 Let’s say that you treated a potential client to dinner at a five-star hotel.
-Would that be considered lavish or extravagant meal?
+Would that be considered a lavish or extravagant meal?
 Perhaps, but you can also justify that it is reasonable given the circumstances.
 Maybe the client that you met is the CEO of a Fortune 500 company, whom you just can’t bring to any ordinary restaurant.

 - Lodging Expenses

-Unlike in meal expenses where you are limited to a 50 percent tax claim, you can deduct 100% of your lodging expenses during a business travel.
+Unlike in meal expenses where you are limited to a 50 percent tax claim, you can deduct 100% of your lodging expenses during business travel.

 You can even stay an extra day in your destination and claim associated stay-over costs.
 For example, you had your last meeting on a Friday, but you didn’t leave until Saturday afternoon because you wanted to get a reduced fare on that day.
 You can claim the stay-over costs on Saturday even though you had no business-related activities on that day.